Wisdom Teeth

 • Unpleasant taste or bad breath due to trapped food and bacteria

-If you're experiencing any of these symptoms, visiting a oral surgeon in Richardson, TX for a detailed evaluation is critical.
+If you're experiencing any of these symptoms, visiting our oral surgeon in Richardson, TX, for a detailed evaluation is critical.
 Left untreated, impacted wisdom teeth can cause long-term damage to oral health, including gum disease, decay, and misalignment of surrounding teeth.
-If you suffer from any of the symptoms mentioned above, contact us at Richardson Oral & Facial Surgery for the best and most painless wisdom teeth removal.
+If you suffer from any of the symptoms mentioned above, contact us at Richardson Oral & Facial Surgery for the best and most gentle wisdom teeth removal.

-When it is determined that extraction is necessary, wisdom teeth removal is generally performed in a 's or oral surgeon's office.
-Depending on the complexity of the case and the patient's comfort level, the procedure may be done under local anesthesia, sedation, or georal sugeonneral anesthesia.
+When it is determined that extraction is necessary, wisdom teeth removal is generally performed in an oral surgeon's office.
+Depending on the complexity of the case and the patient's comfort level, the procedure may be done under local anesthesia, sedation, or general anesthesia.

 The actual process involves the following steps:

-• Numbing and Sedation: The oral surgeon or oral surgeon will administer local anesthesia to numb the area.
+• Numbing and Sedation: The oral surgeon will administer local anesthesia to numb the area.
 Sometimes, sedation or general anesthesia ensures comfort, particularly in more complex cases.

-• Extraction: Once the area is numb, the oral surgeon will incision the gum tissue if the tooth is impacted.
+• Extraction: Once the area is numb, the oral surgeon will make an incision in the gum tissue if the tooth is impacted.
 The tooth may be removed in sections to make the process smoother.
-The extraction is usually simpler and quicker for teeth that have fully erupted.
+The extraction process is usually simpler and quicker for teeth that have fully erupted.

 • Closing the Area: After the tooth is removed, the oral surgeon cleans the extraction site and, in some cases, stitches the area to promote healing.
 A gauze is then placed over the site to control bleeding.